 When a condensation is performed between different parts of the same molecule, the reaction is termed intramolecular condensation; in many cases, this leads to ring formation.
 An example is the Dieckmann condensation, in which the two ester groups of a single diester molecule react with each other to lose a small alcohol molecule and form a β-ketoester product.

 Many condensation reactions follow a nucleophilic acyl substitution or an aldol condensation reaction mechanism (see previous concept for more information).
 Other condensations, such as the acyloin condensation, are triggered by radical conditions.

 Condensation Polymerization Reactions

 In one type of polymerization reaction, a series of condensation steps takes place whereby monomers or monomer chains add to each other to form longer chains.
 This is termed "condensation polymerization," or "step-growth polymerization," and occurs in such processes as the synthesis of polyesters or nylons.
+Nylon is a silky material used to make clothes made of repeating units linked by amidebonds, and is frequently referred to as polyamide.
 This reaction may be either a homopolymerization of a single monomer A-B with two different end groups that condense, or a copolymerization of two co-monomers A-A and B-B. Small molecules are usually liberated in these condensation steps, unlike polyaddition reactions.